Items tagged “paediatrics”

 Caput succedaneum is a manifestation of birth trauma, and it consists of a subcutaneous serosanguineous fluid collection external to the Galeal aponeurosis in the newborn's scalp.
 The fluid collection is extra-periosteal.
 It may be imaged with ultrasound, CT, or MRI.
 Caput succedaneum results f...

-Juvenile granulosa cell tumours of the ovary (JGCT) are a less common subtype of granulosa cell tumour of the ovary (~5% of cases).
-They are classified as ovarian sex cord / stromal tumours.
+Juvenile granulosa cell tumors of the ovary (JGCT) are a less common subtype of granulosa cell tumor of the ovary (~5% of cases).
+They are classified as ovarian sex cord / stromal tumors.
 Epidemiology It typically occurs in premenarchal girls and young women.
-The mean age of presentation is...
+The mean age of presentation is 13...

 Elbow joint effusion